For overland adventures, life on the road, or just an elevated and more comfortable campout experience, here are our picks for the best rooftop tents.

 Just imagine:

 A car, a ladder, a tent.
-That&#;s about it &#; but can it do magic?
+Thats about it but can it do magic?
 We set off on an adventure that proved impossible to plan: The DOWNTOWN Roadtrip Rooftop Tent Test.
 The only thing we knew for sure was that we were going to have a roof over our heads at night.
 And, of course, everything we love: cosy Persian rugs, the finest coffee, the smell of woodsmoke from the campfire.
 We experienced a few freezing nights, unforgettable sunrises, morning dew, cold river swims and the odd big surprise!

-If you think that the first roof top tent was built some time in the last two decades, you couldn&#;t be more wrong.
+If you think that the first roof top tent was built some time in the last two decades, you couldnt be more wrong.
 Even though travelling with a roof top tent has only become trendy over the past few years, roof top camping has already been a thing for almost 100 years!
 The first roof top tents, made of wood and canvas, were developed in Italy back in the s, and were soon used for a wide variety of purposes.
 The advantages of having a sleeping place on the roof of your car were already recognised by a diverse group of users back then, from individual expeWar IIdition travellers in Africa to adventurers in Europe and mobile military units during World .
 And today?
 Rudimentary wooden frames have been replaced by innovative, robust constructions, but the idea lives on.
-Modern roof top tents have become an indicator of the cool lifestyle &#; whether you&#;re at a bike park or campsite, at a summer festival or hunting in the wilderness.
+Modern roof top tents have become an indicator of the cool lifestyle whether youre at a bike park or campsite, at a summer festival or hunting in the wilderness.

-There are countless applications &#; and countless new (future) roof tents.
-The good news: If you dream of roof tent camping, but are unsure if it&#;s right for you, you can try it out first!
-For instance, Land Rover offers the opportunity to rent a Defender (like ours!) with a roof tent &#; a brilliant way to gain initial experience and find out if 4×4 holidays and roof tent camping will become your new favourite hobby (more details at the bottom).
+There are countless applications and countless new (future) roof tents.
+The good news: If you dream of roof tent camping, but are unsure if its right for you, you can try it out first!
+For instance, Land Rover offers the opportunity to rent a Defender (like ours!) with a roof tent a brilliant way to gain initial experience and find out if 4×4 holidays and roof tent camping will become your new favourite hobby (more details at the bottom).

 For this roof top tent comparison test, we put 12 ½ of the hottest roof top tents through the wringer, and took 20 roof tent newbies and veterans, 2 small kids, 2 dogs and 1 giant teddy bear on our epic road trip.
 The crew was a wild mix of people, including members of our editorial team, their families, friends, and even a few readers who applied for this trip.
 Our readers Valentin and Lukas travelled all the way from Vienna with their enduro bikes.
 Paul flew his girlfriend Marizona in from the USA, Daniel and Flo took the plunge with their young daughters, Manne and Theresa brought their dogs and our German-American friend Chris brought along some sweet travel companions: 10 kegs of the finest Franconian beer from the Raab brewery to quench the thirst of the entire crew!

-We all had one mission: to have the best time possible, while testing a wide range of roof top tents &#; or was it the other way round?
+We all had one mission: to have the best time possible, while testing a wide range of roof top tents or was it the other way round?
 Either way, during this test, we found out all the relevant facts about the tents to give you a comprehensive and authentic impression of each model, with all its pros and cons.
 Impressions that are based on real-life experience, to determine which roof tent suits which type of traveller and travel best.
 What are the differences between concepts, which features are a must, and which ones are superfluous?
 Needless to say, the focus is on usability, because it marks the difference between fun and frustration, relaxation and stress.
 While some tents are ready in just two minutes, leaving plenty of time for a few wind-down beers before dinner, others take half an hour before you can even think about sipping on a cold brew.
 Some even require a lifetime of experience in contortionism and acrobatics to get them installed on the roof bars.
-28 minutes difference doesn&#;t sound like much?
-Well, it is when you&#;re balancing precariously on a ladder in a muddy field, in the rain, leaning over your car roof trying to see what you&#;re doing as the daylight steadily fades, while your kids get increasingly hungry and bored!
+28 minutes difference doesnt sound like much?
+Well, it is when youre balancing precariously on a ladder in a muddy field, in the rain, leaning over your car roof trying to see what youre doing as the daylight steadily fades, while your kids get increasingly hungry and bored!

 How much time do you have to factor in for assembly with each tent?
 Which ones require help from other people?
-How long does each tent take to set up, and do you stay dry when climbing the ladder if it&#;s raining?
-What&#;s annoying and what&#;s fun?
+How long does each tent take to set up, and do you stay dry when climbing the ladder if its raining?
+Whats annoying and whats fun?
 We went to great lengths to find out, so it would be easier for you to decide which one to buy: all of the roof tents were tested in the office yard and on a number of private weekend trips before finally, to top it all off, we took them on our epic DOWNTOWN road trip.
 Expectations were high, as were the arguments between the sceptics amongst us.
 But as experienced testers, we knew that we could only find the answers by actually using and testing the roof top tents in real life scenarios, and with everything that this entails: screaming children, drunk ladder climbs and late-night shenanigans inside the rickety roof top tents.
 Anyone who knows us knows that we take our jobs seriously: drunken late-night shenanigans sounds right up our street!
 We tested the mattresses, the assembly screws, rain covers and the overall level of comfort of the tents through night and day.
 In the sun, cold, rain, on the road and at night under the cold starry sky, lit up by the Northern Lights.

-Our initial realisation: more expensive doesn&#;t necessarily better (or even good)!
-Surprisingly, some of the tents we were most excited about didn&#;t convince us at all, while some of the underdogs blew us away.
+Our initial realisation: more expensive doesnt necessarily better (or even good)!
+Surprisingly, some of the tents we were most excited about didnt convince us at all, while some of the underdogs blew us away.
 During this test, we looked for the best all-rounder that is capable of combining ease of assembly, design, usability and price.
-Before buying, you&#;ll have to answer countless questions to avoid nasty surprises and wasted money.
+Before buying, youll have to answer countless questions to avoid nasty surprises and wasted money.

 First off, why only 12 ½ tents?
 Did the thirteenth get struck by lightning, did the top blow off while blasting along the Autobahn?
-Not quite &#; the Thule Outset is a trailer-hitch tent, folding out into a platform on stilts behind the car.
-It might not be a car roof tent, but it&#;s still a car tent.
-We included the Thule Outset in this test because the concept is exciting and innovative and &#; like its competitors &#; still requires a car.
+Not quite the Thule Outset is a trailer-hitch tent, folding out into a platform on stilts behind the car.
+It might not be a car roof tent, but its still a car tent.
+We included the Thule Outset in this test because the concept is exciting and innovative and like its competitors still requires a car.

 Speaking of the concept, we invited a wide variety of roof tents into the test field.
 Three were inflatable soft-shell tents, also known as folding tents: the Quechua MH900, the qeedo Freedom Air 2 and the GentleTent Sky Loft for six people.
 Five folding soft-shell tents, also known as folding tents: the Thule Foothill, Thule Approach, Front Runner Feather-Lite, Yakima SkyRise HD Tent and Thule Outset.
 The other five were hard-shell roof tents: the Arcta Vento, Vickywood Cumaru Light, Naturbummler Alu-Kraftkiste, Intrepid GEO 3.0 and Naturbummler Flitzer I L. All models are designed to cover a wide range of sizes and uses: from one to two people in the Thule Foothill, all the way up to six people in the inflatable GentleTent Sky Loft.

 There are more than 100 brands and varieties of roof top tents on the market, which made it impossible for us to take them all on our road trip.
-That&#;s why we made a selection of the most relevant brands, while at the same time trying to cover as wide a range of concepts as possible.
-Each concept has its pros and cons, which we&#;ll discuss in detail later.
+Thats why we made a selection of the most relevant brands, while at the same time trying to cover as wide a range of concepts as possible.
+Each concept has its pros and cons, which well discuss in detail later.
 Before starting your research, you have to ask yourself a few questions: Which vehicle will it go on?
 How many people should it sleep?
 Do I need extra room on the roof for sports equipment?
 Do I want to leave the bedding inside the tent while travelling?
 Do I need a lot of additional equipment, or do I want to be as minimalistic as possible while travelling?
 Do I want to be flexible on my travels and camp in a different place every day, or do I want to set up a more permanent home from time to time?
 How crucial are quick assembly and disassembly for me?

 Disclaimer: a roof top tent is not for the faint-hearted!
-But if you go for it and simply set off on a road trip &#; with or without a destination &#; you&#;ll discover amazing new places, and maybe find out some new things about yourself along the way.
+But if you go for it and simply set off on a road trip with or without a destination youll discover amazing new places, and maybe find out some new things about yourself along the way.
 So: definitely give it a try!

-Brand Model Type Weight Closed dimensions Open dimensions People Price Arcta Vento Aluminium hard-shell 85 kg 217 x 131 x 19 cm 217 x 131 x 140 cm 2 &#; 2,690 Decathlon Quechua MH 900 Inflatable soft-shell 45 kg 148 x 77 x 35 cm 145 x 220 x 101 cm 2 &#; 1,499 Front Runner Feather-Lite Soft-shell 47* kg 133 x 125 x 33 cm 244 x 122 x 133 cm 2 &#; 1,199 GentleTent GT Sky Loft Inflatable soft-shell 57 kg 166 x 146 x 16 cm 340 x 200 x 140 cm 5-6 &#; 4,159 Intrepid GEO 3.0 Aluminium hard-shell 85 kg 225 x 160 x 18 cm 225 x 160 x 137 cm 3 &#; 4,999 Naturbummler Alu-Kraftkiste Aluminium hard-shell 88 kg 210 x 130 x 23 cm 210 x 130 x 145 cm 2 &#; 2,690 Naturbummler Flitzer Hard-shell 60 kg 218 x 130 x 28 cm 218 x 130 x 105 cm 2 &#; 2,490 qeedo Freedom Air 2 Inflatable soft-shell 52 kg 154 x 108 x 30 cm 225 x 168 x 148 cm 2 &#; 2,199 Thule Approach M Soft-shell 61 kg 124 x 143 x 28 cm 240 x 143 x 102 cm 2+1** &#; 2,699 Thule Foothill Soft-shell 55 kg 210.8 x 61 x 24 cm 213 x 119 x 93 cm 2 &#; 1,699 Thule Outset Towbar-mounted soft-shell 70 kg 144 x 74 x 90 cm 264 x 144 x 178 cm 2+1** &#; 3,999 Vickywood Cumaru Light 127 ECO Aluminium hard-shell 75 kg 223 x 127 x 15 cm 223 x 127 x 130 cm 2 &#; 2,790 Yakima SkyRise HD Tent MD Soft-shell 52 kg 122 x 142 x 41 cm 243 x 142 x 122 cm 2+1** &#; 2,199
+Brand Model Type Weight Closed dimensions Open dimensions People Price Arcta Vento Aluminium hard-shell 85 kg 217 x 131 x 19 cm 217 x 131 x 140 cm 2 2,690 Decathlon Quechua MH 900 Inflatable soft-shell 45 kg 148 x 77 x 35 cm 145 x 220 x 101 cm 2 1,499 Front Runner Feather-Lite Soft-shell 47* kg 133 x 125 x 33 cm 244 x 122 x 133 cm 2 1,199 GentleTent GT Sky Loft Inflatable soft-shell 57 kg 166 x 146 x 16 cm 340 x 200 x 140 cm 5-6 4,159 Intrepid GEO 3.0 Aluminium hard-shell 85 kg 225 x 160 x 18 cm 225 x 160 x 137 cm 3 4,999 Naturbummler Alu-Kraftkiste Aluminium hard-shell 88 kg 210 x 130 x 23 cm 210 x 130 x 145 cm 2 2,690 Naturbummler Flitzer Hard-shell 60 kg 218 x 130 x 28 cm 218 x 130 x 105 cm 2 2,490 qeedo Freedom Air 2 Inflatable soft-shell 52 kg 154 x 108 x 30 cm 225 x 168 x 148 cm 2 2,199 Thule Approach M Soft-shell 61 kg 124 x 143 x 28 cm 240 x 143 x 102 cm 2+1** 2,699 Thule Foothill Soft-shell 55 kg 210.8 x 61 x 24 cm 213 x 119 x 93 cm 2 1,699 Thule Outset Towbar-mounted soft-shell 70 kg 144 x 74 x 90 cm 264 x 144 x 178 cm 2+1** 3,999 Vickywood Cumaru Light 127 ECO Aluminium hard-shell 75 kg 223 x 127 x 15 cm 223 x 127 x 130 cm 2 2,790 Yakima SkyRise HD Tent MD Soft-shell 52 kg 122 x 142 x 41 cm 243 x 142 x 122 cm 2+1** 2,199* Tent weight with attached ladder

 ** Adults + child up to approx. 120 cm

-Please note that a heavier tent isn&#;t necessarily worse than a lighter one, because it&#;s often also wider, thus offering more sleeping space for more people.
-It&#;s also clear that a tent for 6 people will take longer to set up than one for just 2.
+Please note that a heavier tent isnt necessarily worse than a lighter one, because its often also wider, thus offering more sleeping space for more people.
+Its also clear that a tent for 6 people will take longer to set up than one for just 2.
 And a hard-shell tent for 3 people is obviously going to be heavier, bulkier and more expensive than one for 2 people.

-Paul&#;s girlfriend Marizona travelled all the way from the USA to attend our roof top tent road trip.
+Pauls girlfriend Marizona travelled all the way from the USA to attend our roof top tent road trip.
 Before that, Paul had already spent four weeks in Australia with a roof top tent, and found it great to have so many models to compare on this road trip.
 The two of them specifically wanted to test a hard-shell tent like the Arcta Vento, because Paul wanted to have as low a superstructure as possible on his Cayenne to allow him to drive into underground car parks etc. without nasty surprises.

 Theresa currently lives as a digital nomad, commuting between Berlin and Arezzo.
 Her CLK and her dog Filo are always with her.
 She loves cool cars and cool locations.
-As a rooftop tent newbie, she found the Decathlon Quechua incredibly practical &#; and of course incredibly attractive given the price.
+As a rooftop tent newbie, she found the Decathlon Quechua incredibly practical and of course incredibly attractive given the price.

 DOWNTOWN editor Mike is an outdoor veteran.
 When racing enduro bikes or exploring the backcountry, the Defender is his second home.
 The Front Runner roof tent is a good addition for him, especially in an off-road vehicle, because it leaves more room for bikes and equipment.
 His tip for road trips: always take some old overalls with you for emergency roadside repairs.